 How to select an Availability Zone at launch

 If your VM uses persistent volume storage, your VM and your storage must be in compatible Availability Zones.
-You can find more information on the Cloud Storage page.
+You can find more information on the Introduction to Cloud Storage and Persistent Volume Storage pages.

 In some scenarios you can use institutionally licensed software, in which case you may need to select the appropriate Availability Zone